 Drizzling tips and tricks:

-- The squeeze bottle worked well.
-I just heated up the chocolate inside the bottle.
-It is a ROYAL PAIN to clean these bottles.
-In fact, I still have four bottles filled with dried chocolate on my kitchen counter because I can’t for the life of me figure out how to clean them.
-Go figure right?!?!
+- The squeeze bottle was effective.
+I heated up the chocolate inside the bottle.
+However, cleaning these bottles is a huge hassle.
+I have four bottles filled with dried chocolate on my kitchen counter that I haven’t been able to clean.
+Overall these bottles are just frustrating!

 Then, repeat Step 6 with each color you will use.
 Feel free to be creative adding multiple colored drizzles or whatever looks best to you!